 A person can be convicted of boating while intoxicated (BWI) for operating a motorboat while:

 So, a BWI can be based on actual impairment or the amount of drugs or alcohol in a person's system.

 The consequences of an Indiana BWI depend on the circumstances of the case.
 But, generally, the penalties for a BWI conviction are structured around whether the boater has prior convictions and whether the current offense involved injuries or deaths.

-If you've been arrested for or charged with boating under the influence in Indiana, get in contact with an experienced BWI attorney.
+If you've been arrested for or charged with boating under the influence in Indiana, get in contact with an experienced DUI/BWI attorney.
 The facts of every case are different.
-A good BWI attorney should be able to explain how the law applies to the facts of your case and help you decide on your best course of action.
+A good DUI attorney should be able to explain how the law applies to the facts of your case and help you decide on your best course of action.